aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * `encryption?: TableEncryption;`
   * There are more encryption options for GlobalTable.
 * `encryptionKey?: kms.IKey;`
-  * This is present but will be needed on a per replica basis.
+  * This is removed and keys instead will be needed on a per replica basis in encryption property.
 * `kinesisStream?: kinesis.IStream;`
   * This is present but will be needed on a per replica basis.
 * `writeCapacity?: number;`